Emmanuel-Nti/Business-Metrics-of-Yandex-Afisha/docs/index.md

 - Importation of the data and libraries
 - Preprocessed the data for analysis
 - Reports and Metrics (Cohort Analysis)
-  - Products: Visit to product, sessions, retention
+  - Products: Visits to the product, sessions, retention
   - Sales: Orders, Lifetime Value (LTV), Customer Acquisition Cost(CAC)
   - Marketing: Return on Marketing Investment (ROMI)
 - Conclusion and recommendation